Rdawson96/WhitbyBC/README.md

 #### 1. Lighthouse testing

+Light house in Chrome Dev tools was used to confirm the colors of the site are easy to read and easily accessible.

+- Lighthouse reports
 - Index page
   - [Index page lighthouse report](assets/readme-images/index-lighthouse-test.png)
 - Save the world page
   - [Save the World page lighthouse report](assets/readme-images/save-the-world-lighthouse-test.png)
 - Volunteer page
   - [Volunteer page lighthouse report](assets/readme-images/volunteer-lighthouse-test.png)
+  - The performance could be improved by further reducing the image size.

 #### 2. Semantic HTML